 2019-20 cap hit: $5.75 million

-The foundation is there, as Granlund continues to build chemistry with the club he joined at last year’s trade deadline, but the points simply are not — he has just three goals and five points through 18 games so far, and also saw a 12-game scoreless streak in there.
-His numbers look even worse when you note the only two active pending UFA forwards with higher current cap hits than his are Nicklas Backstrom and Taylor Hall.
+The foundation is there, as Granlund continues to build chemistry with the club he joined at last year’s trade deadline, but the points simply are not — he has just four goals and 11 points through 26 games so far, and also saw a 12-game scoreless streak in there.
+Granlund’s numbers look even worse when you note the only two active pending UFA forwards with higher current cap hits than his are Nicklas Backstrom and Taylor Hall.
+The Predators started the season with high expectations but currently sit three points outside of the wild card window, which means you’ve got to believe GM David Poile is looking to make some adjustments.

 13. T.J.
 Brodie, D, Calgary Flames